UtkarshChaurasia/real-state-app/README.md

 - Built backend APIs.
 - Tested APIs using Postman.
-- Used JSON web based token for authentication.
+- Used JSON web token for authentication.
 - Integrated PostgreSQL Database.
 - Frontend is in development phase.